SoftCreatR/imei/.github/ISSUE_TEMPLATE/documentation.md

 ---
-name: 🚀 Feature
+name: 📚 Documentation
-about: Submit a proposal for a new feature
+about: Report an issue related to documentation
-labels: "feature"
+labels: "documentation"
 ---

-## 🚀 Feature
+## 📚 Documentation

-(A clear and concise description of what the feature is.)
+(A clear and concise description of what the issue is.)

 ## Have you spent some time to check if this issue has been raised before?